drawidsw/mechacar-statistical-analysis/README.md

 ### Statistical Test:

 A **two-sample t-test** is used for this hypothesis.
-One comment here is that the two-sample test works only for equality and doesn't tell us whether our *mpg* metric is strictly higher than the competitor's *mpg* metric.
+One caveat here is that the standard two-sample test works only for equality and doesn't tell us whether our *mpg* metric is strictly higher than the competitor's *mpg* metric.
 To fix this, we should use a **one-sided** t-test.
 Then, the revised hypothesis becomes:

 **NULL (Ho)**: The *mpg* metric of sample one (our cars) is **not** statistically **greater than** than the *mpg* metric of sample two (competitor's cars).
 **Alternate (Ha)**: The *mpg* metric of sample one (our cars) is statistically **greater than** than the *mpg* metric of sample two (competitor's cars).